eugenetan01/kong-rate-limit/README.md

 __Objective__
-- Prove the ability to rate limit requests per minute to no more than 5 / minute
+- Prove the ability to rate limit requests per minute to no more than 5 requests / minute

 __Pre-requisities__